datagrok-ai/public/libraries/compute-utils/composition-pipeline/README.md

     await pipeline.init();

-Now we want to prefix this pipeline with a new step and pass its result to input `a` of `AddMock`:
+Now if we want to prefix this pipeline with an another pipeline and pass its result to input `a` of `AddMock`:

     //name: MockTripple